 However, for startups or companies that have had success in application development in the past, FinTech offers a unique challenge.
 In combination, FinTech and regulation are complex, and the bodies that enforce them are far from toothless.
 These aren’t guidelines; they’re laws!

-We have seen how FinTech laws and regulatory technology change depending on the country and the nature of the operation.
-In practice, most FinTech companies will need to become experts in the specific regulatory practices of their chosen area—or else risk failure.
+We have seen how FinTech laws and regulatory approaches change depending on the country and the nature of the operation.
+In practice, most FinTech companies will need to become experts in the specific regulatory practices of their chosen area — or else risk management failure.

-It is easy to get carried away with the big idea and overlook the (admittedly) tedious minutiae of financial regulatory compliance.
-However, apart from the mere need for compliance, these laws and regulations are ultimately a force for good, allowing companies to compete fairly, facilitating tax compliance, and mitigating the risk of money laundering.
+It is easy to get carried away with the big idea and overlook the (admittedly) tedious minutiae of financial regulatory requirements.
+However, apart from the mere need for compliance, these laws and regulations are ultimately a force for good, allowing companies to compete fairly, facilitating tax compliance requirements, and mitigating the risk of money laundering.
 All help ensure financial stability, which is essential for the success of FinTech.

 If you need help or would like to learn more about building a Neobank or implementing a payment system, contact Geniusee today.